Vietnam mobs set fire to foreign factories in anti-China riots

 "We urge everyone to stay calm, exercise restraint and have faith in the leadership of the Party and State."

 F.Y.
-Hong, president of Taiwan's Formosa Industries Corp, one of the firms to be attacked, said about 300 rioters looted televisions, computers and personal belongings of workers.
+Hong, president of Taiwan's Formosa Industries Corp, one of the companies that was attacked, said about 300 rioters looted televisions, computers and personal belongings of workers.

 "Due to the limited number of police, they couldn't stop the looters.
 The situation was like in a country where there were no authorities to protect its people," Hong said.